LinuxCampusClubSJCE/MachineLearning/README.md

 # MachineLearning
-This Repository contains the materials used for Machine Learning 1.0 Series conducted by LCC, SJCE.
+This Repository contains the materials used for Machine Learning 1.0 Series conducted by LCC, SJCE covering the basic course.